cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 +++ {"slideshow": {"slide_type": "fragment"}}

 1.3).
-Sketch and label the even and odd components of the signals shown in Fig. {numref}`example3`.
+Sketch and label the even and odd components of the signals shown in {numref}`example3`.

 :::{figure-md} example3
 <img src="pictures/example3.png" alt="Signals for Example 3." width="75%">

-Signals for Example 3.
+Signals for Example 1.3.
 :::

 +++ {"slideshow": {"slide_type": "notes"}}